 Diego Velázquez was a Spanish painter, who was the leading artist in the court of King Philip IV, and one of the most important painters of the Spanish Golden Age.
 From the first quarter of the nineteenth century, Velázquez’s artwork was a model for the realist and impressionist painters, in particular, Édouard Manet.
 Many modern artists, including Picasso and Dalí, have paid tribute to Velázquez by recreating several of his most famous works.

-Bacchus is the Roman name for Dionysus the Greek god of wine, ritual madness and theatre in ancient Greek religion and myth.
+Bacchus is the Roman name for Dionysus, the Greek god of wine, ritual madness, and theater in ancient Greek religion and myth.
 Wine played an important role in Greek and Roman culture, and the cult of Bacchus or Dionysus was the main religious focus for its unrestrained consumption.
-His festivals were the driving force behind the development of Greek theatre.
+His festivals were the driving force behind the development of Greek theater.

 The Triumph of Bacchus

 - Spanish: El triunfo de Baco o Los Borrachos,

 - Dimensions Height: 165 cm (65 in).
 Width: 225 cm (88.6 in)